ajcanlas95/L101/README.md

 ![alt text][pre08-Network]

-Now we need to configure your second Adapter by clicking Adapter and use the following settings:
+Change the network settings of the First Adapter with the following settings:

 |Field|Value|
 |---|---|